krutzschluca/EL30LK/README.md

 - Calculation of booked time slots if an appointment takes more than 30 min.
 - Role Based Access, depending on the role the user has logged in, they are only authorized to perform certain requests
 - Further testing

+I hope you are a bit lenient since I was working alone.

 ## Additional Remarks